 To develop this major exhibition, the Phillips’s curatorial team worked in close collaboration with a group of community advisors across disciplines who brought a multiplicity of perspectives to help shape the exhibition concept, interpretation, programming, and community engagement.

 “Since the early stages of planning Seeing Differently, our world has endured major upheaval—from a health and economic crisis wrought by the covid-19 pandemic to social ferment in the fight to end systemic racism.
-Collaborating this past year with a community advisory group, the Phillips engaged in deep, meaningful discussions about the imperative for museums to create inclusive, accessible spaces that address the changing needs of our communities,” says Elsa Smithgall, Senior Curator.
-“Thanks to the valuable input of our advisors, we have shaped a rich array of exhibitions, programs, and events over the course of the centennial year, including a juried summer invitational to support the creative talents of artists in the community.”
+Collaborating this past year with a community advisory group, the Phillips engaged in meaningful discussions about creating inclusive spaces for our visitors that use art to spark connection, reflection, and dialogue around pressing issues of our day,” says Elsa Smithgall, Senior Curator.
+“Thanks to the valuable input of our advisors, we have shaped a rich array of exhibitions, programs, and events over the course of the centennial year, including a juried summer invitational to support the creative talents of artists in our local community.”

 Serving broad and diverse communities remains at the heart of the Phillips’s mission.
-Seeing Differently integrates local voices into all aspects of the project, including incorporating community written labels and community stories about the Phillips and its collection in the galleries.
+Seeing Differently integrates local voices into all aspects of the project, including incorporating community written labels in the galleries.
 By creating spaces for the community to respond to the multicultural artistic expressions in our growing collection, the exhibition moves beyond curatorial voices to empower others to develop personal connections to art.
 Artist voices will also be present through video clips of Phillips-conducted interviews with David Driskell, John Edmonds, Whitfield Lovell, and Alyson Shotz.